ibm-cloud-docs/BlockStorage/block-file-storage-encryption-rest.md

 ## {{site.data.keyword.blockstorageshort}} Encryption-At-Rest

-{{site.data.keyword.BluSoftlayer_full}} takes the need for security seriously, and understands the importance of being able to encrypt data to keep it safe.
+{{site.data.keyword.cloud}} takes the need for security seriously, and understands the importance of being able to encrypt data to keep it safe.
 With provider-managed encryption, {{site.data.keyword.blockstoragefull}} that is provisioned with either Endurance or Performance option is encrypted by default, at no extra cost and no impact to performance.

 The provider-managed encryption-at-rest feature uses the following industry standard protocols: